j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

     "[Adobe Illustrator]"          = "illustrator.exe"
     ...
 ```
+**_NOTE:_**  This script has the following limitations:
+- Applications that have multiple paths in ``` SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths ``` are not currently supported.
+- This script will create shortcuts in the Start Menu and not in a sub folder.
+This may result in the creation of duplicate start menu items.
+The scipt will not restore the items in a custom layout group.
+- This script does not recreate links for UWP apps\WindowsApps
+- This script does not recreate pinned quick launch or start menu items.

 **Important:** ```$programs``` table is a key=value pair, with [] used to denote programs that have version year info, like [Visual Studio].
 For such entries with [], we will lookup file description in file version info and use that, if it does not exist, we will fallback using generic name.